Rebel1124/portfolio-optimizer/README.md

 # We analyzed the performance of an optimally constructed portfolio of high cap and low cap stocks and compared the performance of each portfolio against the DOW JONES Index for a 1 year investment horizon.

+---
+## **Research Question**

+Would an Optimally constructed portfolio of High Cap stocks perform better than a similarly constructed portfolio of Low Cap stocks over the last year (Sep-21 to Sep-22)?

+---
+## **Abstract**

+We Investigated the performance of an Optimally Constructed Portfolio of High Caps Stocks against the DOW JONES Index for a 1 year investment horizon.
+A simialr analysis was done for an Optimal Portfolio of Low Cap Stocks and following this, we compared the results for the two stock portfolio's (High Cap vs. Low Cap) to determine which of the two would have yielded a higher return over the invested period.

+Our Analysis shows that while the optimally constructed porftolio of High Cap stocks performed significantly better than Low Cap stocks for the in-sample period (Jan-2008 to Sep-2021), the results for the out-of-sample period (Sep-21 to Sep-22), were not as promising with both portfolio's yielding similar returns.

+In addition, when comparing the portfolios to the Dow Jones Index (Benchmark), both porfolio's out performed the benchmark for the in-sample period but produced comparable results to the benchmark for the out-of-sample analysis.

+---
 ## **Background**

 <p align= "center" width="50">